 Class sets, working towards one per group, can be a more effective way of using iPads for learning.
 This means that technology is always available for some pupils, either in small groups or for individuals on a rotation.

 Managing and Storing iPad Sets

 iPads that are based in classrooms have the added benefit of being tailored to the needs of a specific class/stage and teacher.
-Whilst one or two members of staff may have overall responsibility for centrally managing the iPads, procedures and policy, the day-to-day maintenance can be easily devolved to class teachers.
+Whilst one or two members of staff may have overall responsibility for centrally managing the iPads, the procedures and policy and day-to-day maintenance can be easily devolved to class teachers.
 This can be more easily achieved if iPads are stored locally rather than in a central charging trolley.
 A cost effective solution to this is to charge them using a dishrack and extension tower and locking them up at night.

 It is a good idea to utilise older pupils (P4 up) to manage their class iPads and potentially those used by younger pupils.
 By training up a number of pupils as ‘Digital Leaders’, teachers can ensure that iPads are regularly updated and that the camera roll and unused apps are regularly deleted etc. Pupils can even research the best apps for learning and share how to use them with fellow pupils and teachers.
 For more information about Digital Leaders click here.